Article One of the United States Constitution: Clause 4: Adjournment

-Neither House may adjourn, without the consent of the other, for more than three days.
-Often, a House will hold pro forma sessions every three days; such sessions are merely held to fulfill the constitutional requirement, and not to conduct business.
-Furthermore, neither House may meet in any place other than that designated for both Houses (the Capitol), without the consent of the other House.
+Neither house may adjourn, without the consent of the other, for more than three days.
+Often, a house will hold pro forma sessions every three days; such sessions are merely held to fulfill the constitutional requirement, and not to conduct business.
+Furthermore, neither house may meet in any place other than that designated for both houses (the Capitol), without the consent of the other house.

 Section 6: Compensation, privileges, and restrictions on holding civil office

 Clause 1: Compensation and legal protection

 Senators and representatives set their own compensation.
 Under the Twenty-seventh Amendment, any change in their compensation will not take effect until after the next congressional election.
 Paying senators and representatives out of the federal treasury was a departure from the practice under the Articles of Confederation, where they were paid by the state in which they were elected.

 Members of both houses have certain privileges, based on those enjoyed by the members of the British Parliament.
 Members attending, going to or returning from either house are privileged from arrest, except for treason, felony or breach of the peace.
-One may not sue a senator or representative for slander occurring during Congressional debate, nor may speech by a member of Congress during a Congressional session be the basis for criminal prosecution.
+One may not sue a senator or representative for slander occurring during congressional debate, nor may a speech by a member of Congress during a congressional session be the basis for criminal prosecution.
 The latter was affirmed when Mike Gravel published over 4,000 pages of the Pentagon Papers in the Congressional Record, which might have otherwise been a criminal offense.
 This clause has also been interpreted in Gravel v.
 United States, 408 U.S. 606 (1972) to provide protection to aides and staff of sitting members of Congress, so long as their activities relate to legislative matters.